raspberrypilearning/physical-computing-with-python/ldr.md

 Run this code, then cover the LDR with your hand and watch the value change.
 Try shining a strong light onto the LDR.

 ## What Next?

 - You could have a go at using your new knowledge of LDRs to build a [laser-tripwire](https://www.raspberrypi.org/learning/laser-tripwire/).
+- Continue to the next worksheet on using a [Passive Infra-red Sensor](pir.md)